USCGC Liberty: Operational history

-Liberty has been involved in many search and rescue missions.
-Often they consist of assisting fishing vessels with mechanical problems.
-For example, in September 2001 Liberty rescued five crewmen from the fishing vessel Baranof Queen which had been disabled off Cape Spencer.
+Liberty was involved in many search and rescue missions.
+Often, they consisted of assisting fishing vessels with mechanical problems.
+For example, in September 2001, Liberty rescued five crewmen from the fishing vessel Baranof Queen, which had been disabled off Cape Spencer.
 In other instances, the distressed vessel was wrecked.
 After the 38 ft salmon-fishing vessel Belle-Tech was wrecked on the Gilanta Rocks (54°51′00″N 130°56′30″W) in Dixon Entrance on July 19, 1999, Liberty rescued her crew of two, which had abandoned ship in a small boat.
 Liberty took eight people off the beached charter yacht Alaskan Song in 2001.

-Sometimes her searches were for a single person in a canoe.
+Sometimes, her searches were for a single person in a canoe.
 On a few occasions, however, Liberty was dispatched on rescue missions involving dozens or hundreds of people.
-At approximately 12:35 am on May 15, 2007 the sternwheel cruise ship Empress of the North went aground on Hanus Reef at the eastern entrance of Icy Strait.
+At approximately 12:35 AM on May 15, 2007, the sternwheel cruise ship Empress of the North went aground on Hanus Reef at the eastern entrance of Icy Strait.
 She had 281 passengers and crew aboard.
 While her outer hull was pierced by a rock, the inner hull was intact and pumps were able to keep up with the flooding.
 Liberty, the ferry Columbia, and a number of nearby fishing boats responded.
 Liberty took off about 130 passengers and transferred them to Columbia.
-Private vessels evacuated the remaining passengers and most were transferred to the ferry.
-All the passengers were off the stricken vessel by about 5:30 am.
-Columbia arrived in Juneau at 11 am with the passengers while Liberty remained with Empress of the North.
+Private vessels evacuated the remaining passengers, and most were transferred to the ferry.
+All the passengers were off the stricken vessel by about 5:30 AM.
+Columbia arrived in Juneau at 11 AM with the passengers, while Liberty remained with Empress of the North.
 The grounded ship was able to refloat and make its way to Auke Bay under its own power, escorted by Liberty.